• Skip to content

 • Disability

-Respiratory distress syndrome is a breathing difficulty in some premature babies.
-It happens in premature babies because their lungs aren’t properly developed and don’t produce a substance called surfactant.
+Respiratory distress syndrome happens because the lungs of premature babies aren’t properly developed and don’t produce a substance called surfactant.
 Without surfactant, a baby’s lungs can’t expand easily or evenly.

-The earlier babies are born, the more likely they are to suffer from respiratory distress syndrome.
+Babies start producing surfactant at around 28 weeks gestation.
+The earlier babies are born, the more likely they are to get respiratory distress syndrome.

-• a family’s ethnic background
+• family ethnic background

 Babies with respiratory distress syndrome have significant trouble breathing.